 Determine what gets them from A to B with your product.

 Customer Segmentation can’t only be about your company.
 If you use a customer-focused lens on it, you can create a customer journey and a scaled approach that customers will rave about.

 And it will make you look pretty smart too…

-PS – Need help figuring how to roll this out at your company?
+PS – Need help with this CS Leadership stuff?
 Let’s talk.